mariakna/mariakna.github.io/cv.md

 * *Open science*
   * Organiser & instructor, [ReproducibiliTea journal club and workshop series](https://osf.io/m4hn7/), Royal Holloway, University of London
   * Instructor, *Pre-registraion & Open Materials: The What, Why, and How*, "Opening Up Open Science: Nuts and Bolts for Beginners" workshop, 31st annual meeting of the Society for the Scientific Study of Reading, Denmark, 10 July 2024
+  * Invited speaker, Festival of Research 2024, Royal Holloway, University of London
 * *Equality, diversity, and inclusion*
   * Postdoc rep in a successful bid for the Athena Swan Silver Award, Royal Holloway, University of London
   * Mentor, [In2research](https://in2scienceuk.org/our-programmes/in2research/)